 Zero Waste Marin is the formal name for the Marin Hazardous and Solid Waste Joint Powers Authority (JPA), which is comprised of representatives from all over Marin County.
 Our mission is to help residents and businesses meet the county’s Zero Waste goal by 2025 by reducing and recycling their solid waste and safely disposing of hazardous materials.
 We provide information on household hazardous waste collection, recycling, composting and waste disposal.
 We also ensure our county’s compliance with state recycling mandates – all while educating the citizens and businesses of Marin.

 Zero Waste Marin is comprised of the city and town managers of Belvedere, Corte Madera, Fairfax, Larkspur, Mill Valley, Novato, Ross, San Anselmo, San Rafael, Sausalito and Tiburon and the County of Marin.
 Zero Waste Marin ensures Marin’s compliance with the California Integrated Waste Management Act and its waste reduction mandates.
-In 1997, the CIWMB recognized Zero Waste Marin as a Regional Agency, allowing our members to report to the state as one political body instead of 12, as was previously required.
 The Marin County Department of Public Works/Waste Management administers Zero Waste Marin.
 The AB 939 Local Task Force provides citizen and industry review.

 Household Hazardous Waste Collection